programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Check the head of the DataFrame again to confirm this process has worked.

 <div class="alert alert-warning">

-Use this code to upload and preprocess files on your local machine inseetead:
+Use this code to upload and preprocess files on your local machine instead:

 ```
 # import os
 import os
 ```

 ```
 #Create empty lists for file names and contents
 texts = []